nbatterham/sfpowerscripts/README.md

 # SFPowerscripts

 SFPowerscripts is an Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
-The extension features the following the tasks
+The extension features the following tasks

 ## Authentication Related Tasks